You may have heard us throw this word around a lot: Mechanics.

 This approach reduces wear and tear on a single area.
 It can take one heavy load or hundreds of lighter loads to cause injury using poor mechanics in this way.

-Common injuries we see associated with this type of poor mechanics:
+Common injuries we see associated with the form on the left include

 The biggest “energy leak” that contributes to injury is unnecessary movement through the core.
 That’s why you hear so much about the importance of core stability!